device42/device42-docs/docs/auto-discovery/cloud-auto-discovery/azure-autodiscovery.md

 #### Subscription Level

-We will create a role with limited permissions that will be applied to this application.
+The next step is to create a role with limited permissions that will be applied to this application.
 If you haven't set up your roles yet, see the [Microsoft Assign Azure roles](https://learn.microsoft.com/en-us/azure/role-based-access-control/role-assignments-portal?tabs=delegate-condition) page.
-The role lets Device42 use the application for discovery purposes while adhering to the principle of least privilege.
+The role lets Device42 use the application for discovery purposes, while adhering to the principle of least privilege.

-Navigate to the Subscriptions service in the Azure portal and select the subscription you would like to allow this application to discover.
-Make note of the **Subscription ID** as it will be used later for Device42 discovery.
+Navigate to the **Subscriptions** section in the Azure portal and select the subscription you would like to allow this application to discover.
+Take note of the **Subscription ID**, as it will be used later for Device42 discovery.

 :::note
 The **Discover all subscriptions** option should be unchecked to enable subscription-level discovery.
 By default, this option is selected for tenant-level discovery.